rappdl/solar-system/README.md

 # Solar System Console App

-This is a simple console application built in C that shows some information about the solar system.
+This is a simple console application built with C that shows some information about the solar system.

 The app uses the public [Solar System openData API](https://api.le-systeme-solaire.net/).